Amiga Old File System

-On the Amiga, the Old File System was the filesystem for AmigaOS before the Amiga Fast File System.
+On the Amiga, the Old File System, sometimes also called Amiga File System, was the filesystem for AmigaOS before the Amiga Fast File System.
 Even though it used 512-byte blocks, it reserved the first small portion of each block for metadata, leaving an actual data block capacity of 488 bytes per block.
 It wasn't very suitable for anything except floppy disks, and it was soon replaced.

 History

-Originally known as the Amiga File System, it came from the filesystem of TRIPOS, which formed the basis of the first versions of AmigaDOS.
+Commonly known as just the Amiga File System, it originally came from the filesystem of TRIPOS, which formed the basis of the first versions of AmigaDOS.
 It received the nickname of "Old" or "Original" File System when Fast File System was released with AmigaOS 1.3.

 OFS is very good for repairing the filesystem in the event of a problem, although the so-called DiskDoctor provided by Commodore quickly earned the name DiskDestroyer, because it could not repair No-DOS type autostart disks provided by third-party software manufacturers as bootable disks for games.
 The idea to create non-standard autobootable disks was born in a primitive attempt to prevent copy of such disks and to avoid the loading and launch of Amiga DOS, in order to directly access the Amiga graphic, audio and memory chipsets.
 DiskDoctor in fact changed autostart disks bootblocks into standard AmigaDOS-based ones, renaming a disk with "Lazarus" namedisk, and made the autostart disk unusable.